 Braga (1h from Porto)

-I must confess that I never really appreciated Braga as much as Guimarães, but lately I have been going there with my friends and I am slowly but steadily embracing this city.
+I never really appreciated Braga as much as Guimarães, but lately I have been going there with my friends and I am slowly but steadily embracing this city.
 Braga is not only one of the most beautiful cities in Portugal but also one of the best day trips you can take from Porto, as it is just 1h driving distance.

 Close enough to Braga are several famous sanctuaries: Bom Jesus the Braga and Sameiro.
-I am personally not a big fan of none of them, as my heart is devoted to a discrete monastery called Mosteiro de São Martinho de Tibães.
+I am not a big fan of none of them, as my heart is devoted to a discrete monastery called Mosteiro de São Martinho de Tibães.
 All of these are easily accessible if you have a car.